 - 2013: CGS launches the Boston-London program, welcoming its first class of Boston-London students in January 2014

 Today, CGS continues its legacy of interdisciplinary teaching and learning.
-Its two-year program fulfills the University’s BU Hub general education requirements, inspiring students to make connections among disciplines and to connect their knowledge to real-world problems.
+Its two-year program fulfills most of the University’s BU Hub general education requirements, inspiring students to make connections among disciplines and to connect their knowledge to real-world problems.
 It continues to offer a challenging and comprehensive liberal arts foundation while guiding students on a unique pathway through BU, teaching them how to apply broad learning, how to think critically and creatively, and how to communicate effectively.
 With its unique first-year experience—a spring semester start date followed by a summer semester in London—CGS offers the only program at Boston University where study abroad is integrated into the first year of college.